 This is now the site of a Community College of Philadelphia parking garage.

 This is the story of a Baldwin Locomotive Works spinoff.
-Asa Whitney (1791-1874) was a machinist in in New York prior to moving to Philadelphia in 1842, where he became a partner in the young Baldwin Locomotive Works.
-He left Baldwin in 1846 to start his own business, in 1848 moving to the north side of the 1600 block of Callowhill Street, covering the entire block between Callowhill and the rail lines on Pennsylvania Avenue.
+Asa Whitney (1791-1874) was a machinist in New York prior to moving to Philadelphia in 1842, where he became a partner in the young Baldwin Locomotive Works.
+He left Baldwin in 1846 to start his own business, in 1848 moving to the north side of the 1600 block of Callowhill Street, covering the entire block between Callowhill Street and the rail line on Pennsylvania Avenue.
 He had perfected a method (described here) of manufacturing cast-iron railroad wheels and became the largest manufacturer of car wheels in the country.
 Asa Whitney would leave the firm to his sons in 1860 to become president of the Philadelphia and Reading Railroad.

 Caveat: if you research Asa Whitney it can get confusing.
 Another and unrelated Asa Whitney (1797-1872) was a merchant who in 1844 had proposed a transcontinental railroad across the United States.
 The information on and pictures of the two men are often interpolated.